 Note that the constraints (1) are designed for distributed implementation, as they imply that the transmission rate options available to node n are not affected by the transmission rates chosen by other nodes $m \neq n$ .
 This assumption is valid if all nodes use orthogonal signals, so that transmission rate choices at a particular node do not influence the options of other nodes.
 Alternatively, this assumption holds if there is an implicit time division multiple access structure in the network, where sets of non-interfering nodes are scheduled either periodically or pseudo-randomly, and this schedule is embedded into the the channel state process S(t) by artificially setting link states to zero at appropriate times.
-Extensions to interference networks can be treated by defining constraint sets $\Omega{S(t)}$ specifying the set of all options for $(\mu_1(t), \ldots, \mu_N(t))$ .
+Extensions to interference networks can be treated by defining constraint sets $\Omega{S(t)}$ specifying the set of all options for the joint rate vector $(\mu_1(t), \ldots, \mu_N(t))$ , as discussed in more detail in [30].